How To: 6 Home Screen Hacks for Your iPhone Apple Won't Tell You About

 2. Create Your Own App Icons

-When it's added, you can move the real app icon off your Home Screen, banishing it to the App Library, where your new custom alias will also appear.
-So while you can keep just your custom one on the Home Screen, you'll still see both in the App Library, but that's a fair trade as far as I'm concerned.
+When it's added, you can move the real app icon from your Home Screen, banishing it to the App Library, where your new custom alias will also appear.
+So, while you can keep just your custom one on the Home Screen, you'll still see both in the App Library, but that's a fair trade as far as I'm concerned.
 For the instructions, see our complete guide on creating custom app icons for your Home Screen.

 3. Write Messages to Yourself